YugabyteDB-Samples/pizza-store-spring-cloud/README.md

 ./yugabyted configure data_placement --fault_tolerance=region --base_dir=$HOME/yugabyte/node1
 ```

-Once the cluster is ready, use the contents of the `schema/pizza_store_geo_distributed.sql` script to create tables and other database objects used by the application.
+Once the cluster is ready, use the contents of the `schema/pizza_store_geo_distributed.sql` script to create tables and other database objects the application uses.

 # Starting Application